Alert! It is now too late to put your mail-in ballot in the U.S. Mail. Take it to the Haverford Township Drop Box

 SPOILING a mail-in ballot?????

 Annual Request to Vote from Home.
 Whether you apply for a mail-in ballot or an absentee ballot, whether online or on paper, your Ballot Request Application will let you make an “annual mail-in ballot request.”
-That is a request to automatically get ballots for the rest of the calendar year, and NOT have to submit a ballot request application for each election that year.
+That is a request to automatically get ballots for the rest of the year, and NOT have to submit a ballot request application for each election!
+See PA Voter Services for applications.

 No take-backs.
 If you submit your ballot by mail or early in person, you may not change your vote on election day.
 The vote you submit early is absolutely final.